 It was originally designed and developed by Gary Gygax and Dave Arenson, and was first published in 1974.
 Currently in its fifth edition, Dungeons and Dragons is probably the world's best known roleplay game to date.

-a set of polyhedral dice (or an online tool like D&D Beyond)
+a set of polyhedral dice (or an online tool like D&D Beyond which offers a free account to get started)

-a character sheet (again online tools like D&D Beyond offer this in a single interface)
+a character sheet (again online tools like D&D Beyond offer this in a single interface with character options that you don't need to pay for)

 access to the Player's Handbook (or the Official System Reference Document available for download via D&D Beyond, no subscription necessary)